Soktiban/ecommerce-amazone-website-for-saudi-arabia/README.md

-Ecommerce website amazone clone for saudi arabia.
-A frontend clone of E-commerce website of Amazon.
+Ecommerce website amazone clone for saudi arabia. click the link to see the website https://amazonesaudiclone.netlify.app/ A frontend clone of E-commerce website of Amazon.
 This is created using HTML,CSS and Javascript.
 The page is created for big screens i.e, laptops, PCs only.

 Made with: